awslabs/aws-cyclone-solution/README.md

   8. Next create your first job definition with "hyper definitions add-definition" using the name of your newly created image as cyclone-image-name.
 Remember to use an EXACT MATCH of image name.
 Be mindful when choosing the "jobs to workers ratio" as this will decide how many workers are started for a given number of submitted jobs (in that minute).
 For example a ratio of 10 means that if you submit 10 000 jobs you will request 1000 workers.
 Jobs run in series on workers with a matching task definition but are independent of the workers created as a result of its submission.
 Task definition instances are substantiated based on number of submitted jobs and the jobs to worker ratio and will run any job queued that matches its task definition until there are none left and then terminate.
+NOTE: Cyclone level jobs, your jobs, will run in series within a container and reuse the working directory so make sure your executable code takes into account that the work directory is being reused, for example adding a clean up action at the end of a job is a good idea.

   9. Now you are ready to start submitting and querying jobs using qsub, qstat and qdel commands WITHOUT "hyper" in front.
 Use "qsub --help" for more